loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 ---

 ## 4- Create a custom Grid Data Provider
+👶 3 Baby steps

 <v-clicks>

-- Without any data
+1. Without any data
-- With hardcoded data
+2. With hardcoded data
-- With data from the F1 API
+3. With data from the F1 API

 </v-clicks>

 <!--
 *Loïc*

-To make thinks simpler for you to understand, I will use baby steps.
+To create this custom grid provider and in order to make thinks simpler for you to understand, I will use three baby steps.

+* First, we'll create it without any data.
+* After, we'll use hardcoded data.
+* And finally we'll use data from the F1 API
 -->

 ---

-## Without any data
+## 1. Without any data

 ```php {all|10|6,10|12|12,5|14-15}
 namespace App\Grid;